A payroll is a company’s list of its employees, but the term is commonly used to refer to:

 - A company’s records of its employees salary and wages, bonuses and withheld taxes

 - The company’s department that calculates and pays these.

 Payroll in the sense of “money paid to employees” plays a major role in a company for several reasons.

 From an accounting perspective, payroll is crucial because payroll and payroll taxes considerably affect the net income of most companies and because they are subject to laws and regulations (e.g. in the US, payroll is subject to federal, state, and local regulations).

-Providing skilled manpower (all levels) on contractual basis, keeping them on the company’s (AFMS) payroll and providing replacement/reliever wherever required.
+Providing skilled manpower (all levels) on a contractual basis, keeping them on the company’s (AFMS) payroll, and providing replacement/reliever wherever required.